IvanSuperCoder/SmartHomeCam/README.md

 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted -Force
 ```

-Create a virtual environment in the workspace folder.
+Next, сreate a virtual environment in the workspace folder.
 Run the following commands:

 ```sh